avigewirtz/avigewirtz.github.io-/git/commit-graph.md

 # Commit History

-Now that we've made a few commits, let's take a closer look at&#x20;
+Now that we've made a few commits, we'll go over how to view commit history.
+Before we do so, however, helpful to first understand how git stores history at&#x20;

 &#x20;how Git tracks changes using the commit graph.&#x20;

-Things we'll cover:

-* What exactly is contained in each commit
-* How git identifies commits
-* How git stores history of commits